Often, mothers-in-law are portrayed in a bad light, with suggestions that they are possessive and reluctant to let go of their sons or daughters.

 - Staying in touch with your grandchildren

 Remember, you are doing what is necessary to stay in your children’s lives, not to please the narcissist.
+How to cope with a Narcissistic daughter in law?
 Here are some strategies you can use:

 1.Take a step back